 Mixed-Use Property

-A mixed-use property is a combination of residential and commercial property.
-These properties can be used for both purposes.
-For example, a building may appear as a retail store like a bar, restaurant, or convenience store and have residential units in the upper portions.
+A mixed-use property is a combination of residential and commercial property used for both purposes.
+For example, a building with a retail store on the ground floor and residential units above.

 Off-Plan Properties

-Off-plan property is a property that is still in the development or planning stage.
+Off-plan property is one still in the development or planning stage.
 You invest in it because of the potential capital growth attached to it.
-Compared to newly built or already established properties, these are available at lower costs.
+These properties are available at lower costs than newly built or established ones.

 Refurbished Property

-Historical or Old Properties that are revamped or refurbished fall under this category.
-They are redesigned to meet modern-day requirements and are a popular choice amongst investors who like buildings with character and a touch of intrigue.
+Historical or old properties that are revamped or refurbished fall under this category.
+They are redesigned to meet modern-day requirements.
+Investors who appreciate character and unique architecture often choose these.

 Know If You Are Ready to Buy an Investment Property

-The buying process for an investment property is a lot different from that of a normal property.
-So, before taking any other step on real estate investing in Canada, you need to meet the following criteria:
+The buying process for an investment property differs greatly from that of a normal property.
+Therefore, you must meet the following criteria before diving into real estate investing in Canada:

 Financial Stability

-Purchasing an investment property requires you to have greater financial stability than a primary home.
-Mortgage lenders look for investors who can pay at least a 15 percent down payment for investment properties.
-This percentage is not required when buying your first house.
-Along with the high down payment requirement, investment property owners also require getting their property inspected in varied states.
+Purchasing an investment property requires greater financial stability than a primary home.
+Lenders look for investors who can pay at least a 15% down payment for investment properties.
+This percentage isn’t needed for your first home, but investment property owners must also get their properties inspected in different conditions.
+Additionally, inspections, repairs, and other upfront costs should be accounted for.
+Tenants expect repairs to be done promptly, and maintaining trust is crucial.

 ROI (Return on Investment)